deepak-Balakrishnan23/NeoSVG/README.md

 # NeoSVG

-**AI-assisted raster-to-vector pipeline.** NeoSVG converts PNG/JPG images into clean, photograph-grade SVG vectors using a multi-stage intelligence layer and an original high-fidelity tracing engine.
+**AI-assisted raster-to-vector pipeline.** NeoSVG converts PNG/JPG images into clean, photograph grade SVG vectors using a multi stage intelligence layer and an original high-fidelity tracing engine.

 ![NeoSVG Web Interface](Neosvg.png)

-The **NeoSVG Engine** performs hierarchical, local-colour region growing with sub-pixel marching-squares contour extraction and Bézier curve fitting.
-It is written from scratch — it does **not** depend on or derive from any copyleft-licensed vectorization library — so the whole project ships under the permissive MIT license and is free to use commercially.
+The **NeoSVG Engine** performs hierarchical, local colour region growing with sub-pixel marching squares contour extraction and Bézier curve fitting.
+It is written from scratch, it does **not** depend on or derive from any copyleft licensed vectorization library, so the whole project ships under the permissive MIT license and is free to use commercially.

 ---